About our SID activities

 The Estonian Safer Internet Centre (SIC) activities are a joint initiative of four organisations:

-• Estonian Union for Child Welfare is a coordinator of the project and contributes to awareness raising activities (workshops for children and students, awareness raising materials and events for children and parents, etc.), operates website www.targaltinternetis.ee, coordinates youth participation and operates Estonian Hotline www.vihjeliin.ee;
+- The Estonian Union for Child Welfare is a coordinator of the project and contributes to awareness raising activities (workshops for children and students, awareness raising materials and events for children and parents, etc.), operates the website www.targaltinternetis.ee, coordinates youth participation and operates the Estonian Hotline www.vihjeliin.ee.

-• Education and Youth Authority carries out awareness raising activities (webinars, educational resources for teachers and students, etc.)
+- The Education and Youth Authority conducts awareness-raising activities (webinars, educational resources for teachers and students, etc.).

-• Estonian Social Insurance Board (operates Child Helpline 116111) provides help and counselling for children and parents if problems emerge in the use of the Internet and digital media devices, and participates in awareness raising activities.
+- The Estonian Social Insurance Board (which operates Child Helpline 116111) provides help and counselling for children and parents if problems emerge in the use of the Internet and digital media devices, and participates in awareness-raising activities.

 About our SID activities

-Each February, the Estonian SIC celebrates Safer Internet Day (SID) by organising different awareness-raising events and campaigns during the whole month together with different stakeholders at national level.
+Each February, the Estonian Safer Internet Centre (SIC) celebrates Safer Internet Day (SID) by organising different awareness-raising events and campaigns during the whole month together with different stakeholders at the national level.

-The Estonian SIC invites kindergartens, schools, youth centres and libraries in Estonia to celebrate Safer Internet Day by organising thematic events in their organisation or institution in February for children and young people to raise their digital and media competencies.
+The Estonian SIC invites kindergartens, schools, youth centres, and libraries in Estonia to celebrate Safer Internet Day by organising thematic events in their organisations or institutions in February for children and young people to raise their digital and media competencies.
 Events can be registered on the webpage www.targaltinternetis.ee.
-After that they will be placed on the Estonian map.
+After that, they will be placed on the Estonian map.

-On the Safer Internet Day, Tallinn University of Technology will launch CyberPin 2025 digital skills online testing event for 1-6 grade students, which is opened until 31.03.
-Also, results and summary of the CyberNut 2024 testing events will be published.
+On Safer Internet Day, Tallinn University of Technology will launch CyberPin 2026, a digital skills online testing event for 1-6 grade students, which is open until 31.03.
+Also, the results and summary of the CyberNut 2025 testing events will be published.

-In February, also thematic webinars for teachers and parents will be organised.
-Information is coming soon.
+In February, thematic webinars for teachers and parents will also be organised.
+More information coming soon.

 What we are doing to create a better internet...

 This year, we are focusing on cooperation and dialogue with children and young people about their online experiences.
-It is important to have open discussions about their life online, what they like to do, which apps they like most and why, which risks and challenges have they encounter online and how they have solved it, etc. Estonian SIC published awareness raising material which contains different tools for that - games, videos, interactive tests, etc. We encourage teachers and parents to use them and have meaningful discussions with children and young people which contribute to the mutual learning and cooperation.
+It is important to have open discussions about their life online, what they like to do, which apps they like most and why, which risks and challenges they have encountered online, and how they have solved them, etc. The Estonian SIC published awareness-raising material which contains different tools for that - games, videos, interactive tests, etc. We encourage teachers and parents to use them and have meaningful discussions with children and young people, which contribute to the mutual learning and cooperation.

 About us